Painting & Finishing Models

 For glossy aircraft (airliners, VIP aircraft, etc.), I apply the same clear coat mixture to the surface to seal the oils.

-For tactical aircraft, I take a combination of 1/3 Future, 1/3 Tamiya Flat Base, and 1/3 Isopropyl Alcohol and apply that to the surface.
+For tactical aircraft, I take a combination of 1/3 Future, 1/3 Tamiya Flat Base, and 1/3 homemade thinner and apply that to the surface.
 Tamiya Flat Base is a milky acrylic that is not a color but will turn any Tamiya gloss color flat when mixed together.
 It does a great job of turning Future flat too.
 By adjusting the proportions of Future to Flat Base, I can get semi-gloss and variations of flatness that makes the model look like it has been re-painted in the field without even altering the color.

 Conclusions